Morning Preschool Program - children ages 3.9-5 years

-We offer a two-day preschool programon Tuesdays and Thursdays and a three-day programon Mondays, Wednesdays, and Fridays from September to June.
+We currently offer a three-day programon Mondays, Wednesdays, and Fridays from September to June.
 Each class has ten children with two teachers.
 The lead teacher/director holds a Master's degree in early childhood education from Wheelock College, and has over 23 years of teaching experience.
 The assistant teacher has been with the program since 2006, and is licensed by the State as an assistant teacher.

 Our Preschool Day 8:30 - 8:45 Early Drop Off (fee applies) 8:45 - 9:45 Free Choice (Open snack) 9:45 - 10:00 Morning Meeting* 10:00 - 10:45 Free Choice (Open snack) 10:45- 10:50 Clean Up 10:50 - 11:00 Bathroom/Quiet Book Time 11:00 - 11:45 Outdoor Play** 11:45 - 12:00 Goodbye Circle/Dismissal 12:00 - 12:30 Lunch (fee applies) *At times a large group activity will follow meeting time.Activities include book detectives, question box, journals, and science experiments. ** Rainy day activities include cooking projects and musical instruments.
 Families are welcome to join us anytime during our day or can observe children at play through our observation window (one-way mirror).